Pchr8.net wiki thing

 - Not a link

 Todo: system for quotes, probably using the exact same category system.
 I'll just add another category or namespace?
 To fix:

-- Selected text on a page should go in the newly created page, after "----", to signal to the transforming script that those are not the categories anymore, but just additional text.
+Selected text on a page should go in the newly created page, after "----", to signal to the transforming script that those are not the categories anymore, but just additional text.
 Update both the qutebrowser userscript and the vimscript to reflect that (= two macros, one for "fill and close" and one for "fill and wait")

 - Fix it not always recognizing Wikipedia links as valid links

 Make it automatically work with "="s with it being used as a variable (See � https://www.pchr8.net/f/index.php/Using#Additionally)